fruits-360/.github/profile/README.md

 *You may do whatever you want with this dataset as long as you mention the author.*

+## Author

+[Mihai Oltean](https://mihaioltean.github.io)

+email: mihai.oltean@gmail.com

 All fruits, vegetables, etc, are from:

 - my own garden or
-- purchased from local stores.
+- purchased, by me, from local stores.

 I have recorded all the movies.

 I extracted all pictures in this dataset.

-## Author

-[Mihai Oltean](https://mihaioltean.github.io)

-email: mihai.oltean@gmail.com